kaapana/kaapana/docs/source/threshold-segmentation.rst

 ----------------------------------------------------

 First you need to create a directory for the processing algorithm.
-To remain consistent with the structure of Kaapana we recommend create the new folder in the location ``kaapana/templates_and_examples/examples/processing-piplines/``.
+To remain consistent with the structure of Kaapana we recommend create the new folder in the location ``kaapana/data-processing/processing-piplines/``, but in theory it can be located anywhere.
 ::

     mkdir -p threshold-segmentation/processing-containers/otsus-method/files/